80 Participants Needed

 If your child is currently taking an antidepressant, they will need to stop, as the trial does not allow children on antidepressant medication.

-What data supports the effectiveness of the treatment Family-Focused Treatment for Childhood Depression (FFT-CD)?
+What prior data suggests that Family-Focused Treatment for Childhood Depression is safe?

-How is Family-Focused Treatment for Childhood Depression (FFT-CD) different from other treatments for childhood depression?
+What evidence suggests that Family-Focused Treatment for Childhood Depression might be an effective treatment for childhood depression?

 This trial is for children with depression.
 Participants will undergo an MRI, attend a 12-session course of Family-Focused Treatment (FFT-CD), and complete follow-up evaluations.
 Specific eligibility criteria are not provided.